Roughsketch/libdiscord/README.md

 ```

 ### Respond as a Stream
 You may also respond to events similar to how you would use `std::cout`.
-An example out put of this command is `Hello Amoo#2681!`.
+An example output of this command is `Hello Amoo#2681!`.

 ```cpp
 bot->add_command("hello", [](discord::MessageEvent& event) {